Primary AppointmentAssociate Professor, Cell Biology

 Neurogenesis: how cell division mechanisms produce different daughter cells at different times to build a proper brain

 The highly polarized structure of neuroepithelial stem cells places special constraints on cell division.
 The cell cycle, mitosis, and cytokinesis must be coordinated with nuclear migration and the proper timing of neuron production.
 Furthermore, the cells must split in half while maintaining their polarity and attachments within the epithelial sheet.
-We are studying the mechanisms of these unusual cell divisions, how the mechanisms differ between symmetric and asymmetric division, and how they may influence fates of the daughter cells.
+We are studying the mechanisms of these unusual cell divisions, how the mechanisms differ between symmetric and asymmetric division, and how they may influence fates and differentiation of the daughter cells.
 By elucidating mechanisms of cell division in neural epithelium, we can help to understand how other epithelial tissues grow, how they may repair themselves after damage, or how errors in division lead to tumor formation.